-Certificates that contain the UUID in the subject alternative name extension shall not be distributed via publicly accessible repositories (e.g., LDAP, HTTP).
+PIV-I Certificates shall not contain the card serial number in any extension distributed via publicly accessible repositories (e.g., LDAP, HTTP).

 This CP makes no other stipulation regarding publication of Subscriber Certificates.

 4.4.3 Notification of Certificate Issuance by the CA to Other Entities